As popular the game of chess, wider is the variety of methods in which its admirers like to

 with moves submitted on the Chesskid.com website.
 The major advantage of playing chess

-games of this kind is that players have several days per move and there is a possibility that
+games of this kind are that players have several days per move and there is a possibility that

 multiple games might be going on at the same time.
 Playing chess in the slow manner comes